Round table: Will neural networks kill the profession of a CG artist?

 The quality of projects is improving, simply due to the fact that Midjourney and similar neural networks are able to make a better picture than many artists on the market.
 And much faster.

-Artem Netyagin, Technical Supervisor at ReDefine
+Artyom Netyagin, Technical Supervisor at ReDefine

 If you try, you can.
 Visual novels rejoice!
-But there are difficulties in this, too.
+But there are difficulties in this too.

 If there is an artist on the project, how much will the use of neural networks simplify and speed up his work?

-Artem Adamyan, Head of Art at Belka Games
+Artyom Adamyan, Head of Art at Belka Games

-A neural network is the same tool, and in the right hands it will become a very powerful weapon.
+The neural network is the same tool, and in the right hands it will become a very powerful weapon.

-Velena Martynova, Senior Character Artist Fridays Games
+Velena Martynova, Senior Character Artist at Fridays Games

 The neural network will make the work of any conceptualist less frustrating at the stage of searching for options.
-Having made several different quick options using a neural network, then you can focus on working out the option that the game designer will like.
-Plus, it’s morally easy to throw away the options that the network has created.
+Having made several different quick options using a neural network, then you can focus on working out an option that the game designer will like.
+Plus, it's morally easy to throw away the options that the network has created.

 Previously, we were tightly squeezed by TK from a game designer.
-It was believed that a game designer should think through everything very, very carefully so that the artist would not spend a lot of time on options that would not fit.
+It was believed that a game designer should think through everything very, very carefully so that the artist would not spend a lot of time on options that would not work.

 Natalia Popova, Fridays Games Project Manager

 In an ideal future, neural networks will simplify and speed up the work of not only artists, but also game designers.
-That’s how I see game designers working with neural networks and applying the results in the form of refs to the desired idea.
-Well, it will be more comfortable for artists to work with such refs than with bundles of other people’s illustrations with signatures, which piece of art should be paid attention to.
+That's how I see game designers working with neural networks and applying the results in the form of refs to the desired idea.
+Well, it will be more comfortable for artists to work with such refs than with bundles of other people's illustrations with captions, which piece of art should be paid attention to.

 Our game designers are already laughing that it is possible for them to write TK of the form: factory, chemical, very cool.